niklasramo/mezr/README.md

 **Returns** &nbsp;&mdash;>&nbsp; *null / object*

-In case no the provided elements/objects do not overlap the method returns `null`.
+In case the provided elements/objects do not overlap the method returns `null`.
 Otherwise the intersection area's data (object) is returned with the following properties:

 * **obj.width** &nbsp;&mdash;&nbsp; *number*
   * The width of the intersection area in pixels (fractional).